hzeller/timg/README.md

 #### Wrong font aspect ratio

-If you notice that the image displayed is not quite the right aspect ratio because of the terminal's font used, you can set an environment variable `TIMG_FONT_WIDTH_CORRECT` with a factor to make it look correctly.
+Usually, timg attempts to determine the font aspect ratio and apply some correction if it is off from the nominal 1:2.
+But if you notice that the image displayed is not quite the right aspect ratio because of the terminals font used, you can set an environment variable `TIMG_FONT_WIDTH_CORRECT` with a factor to make it look correctly.

 Increasing the visual width by 10% would be setting the value to 1.1 for instance.